MariamMahmoud/transactions-explorer/README.md

 ## TODOs:
 - [Important] use the full CSV
-- search query
+- Test search query
+- remove allTransactions query when search works, it's redundant
 - Are edits being persisted after restarting the docker?
-- Documentation
+- Know more about Qraphql Documentation
 - Add tests